 However, Apple quietly improved both the iPhone 11 Pro and the iPhone 11 Pro Max's durability such that they can last in up to 13 feet (4 meters) of water for a half-hour.
 And that's far better than any other device on this list, including Apple's other iPhones.
 In fact, it's double the depth of the iPhone 11 and iPhone XS.

 With the iPhone 11 Pro and iPhone 11 Pro Max, you'll also get a stunning OLED display, triple-lens camera with Night Mode, Apple's industry-leading A13 Bionic processor and great battery life in addition to those durability improvements.

 For buyers looking to upgrade from older iPhones, these high-end flagships are worth the splurge.
 We're highlighting the 6.5-inch Max variant for its larger screen and battery, though anyone interested in the best small phones should know they'll get the same performance and build quality in the more compact 5.8-inch iPhone 11 Pro as well.
-And of course, it must be said that the iPhone 12 series is looming in the horizon, and those are sure to be water resistant, too.
+And of course, it must be said that the iPhone 12 series is due to be unveiled Oct.
+13, and it too is all but certain to be water resistant.